ptsouth97/EclipseDataminer/README.md

 Tested with Python 3.6 running on Windows 10

 ## Workflow ##
-* User must indepedently locate a suspected eclipsing binary in the [OGLE II photometry database](http://ogledb.astrouw.edu.pl/~ogle/photdb/)
+* User must indepedently download a text file with query information from the [OGLE II photometry database](http://ogledb.astrouw.edu.pl/~ogle/photdb/)
-* The coordinates of the suspect are entered in decimal hours and decimal degrees
+* The application turns the .txt file into a dataframe and loops through each row and converts the coordinates of the suspect into decimal hours and decimal degrees
 * The application checks the [AAVSO's Variable Star Index (VSX)](https://www.aavso.org/vsx/) to check if there is already a variable at that location
 * If not, data from the OGLE II database is downloaded to a dataframe and plotted as magnitude vs Julian date
 * Next, a frequency search is performed using the [Lomb-Scargle module from Astropy](http://docs.astropy.org/en/stable/stats/lombscargle.html)